ASPIRE: The Environments and Dark Matter Halos of Luminous Quasars in the Epoch of Reionization

 Each line emitter candidate was assigned with a \textit{fidelity} by comparing the candidate's S/N with the S/N distribution of positive and negative candidates for a given kernel width.
 In this work, we consider only line emitter candidates with S/N$>6$, a threshold at which the fidelity reaches $\sim$100\%, ensuring a highly pure galaxy sample suitable for clustering analysis.
-In total, we identify 17 positive line emitter candidates with S/N$>6$, 16 of which lie within the line search bandwidth (LSB) corresponding to the expected [\ion{C}{2}] wavelength at the quasar redshifts.
-This strongly suggests that these sources are highly likely [\ion{C}{2}]-emitting galaxies associated with the quasars.
-The basic properties of these [\ion{C}{2}]-emitting galaxies are summarized in Table \ref{tbl:c2}.
-For a more detailed discussion of the individual line emitters, we refer the reader to Decarli et al.\ (in prep.).
-In this work, we focus on the statistical clustering analysis of these 15 ALMA [\ion{C}{2}] emitter candidates and the [\ion{O}{3}] emitters identified in \S \ref{subsec:o3e} to probe the large-scale environments of the quasar fields.